• Skip to primary navigation

 What kind of tomatoes are best for tomato soup?

 Roma tomatoes are my favorite, but you can also use beefsteak, heirloom, or tomatoes on the vine to make soup.
 Just remember: the number one rule to making the best tomato soup is to use garden fresh tomatoes.
-If you don’t have a garden, head to your local farmer’s market to find some plump and vibrant red organic tomatoes.
+If you don’t have a garden, head to your local farmer’s market to find some plump and vibrant tomatoes.

 bowl of roma tomatoes.